chunghay/colorful/README.md

-RPi_websocket
+Connecting Raspberry Pi to the Internet
 =============

-Raspberry Pi websocket for handling color sensor data
+Takes color sensor data entering the I2C pins of the GPIO and sends it over a websocket connection to a client.